wp-plugins/gravity-forms-salesforce/readme.txt

 == Changelog ==

+= 2.2.6 =
+* Updated Web to Lead to work with Gravity Forms 1.7+ form settings screens

-= 2.2.4.4 =
+= 2.2.5 =
-* Fixed Web To Lead issue causing "Salesforce.com is temporarily unavailable.
-Please try again in a few minutes." message. <a href="http://wordpress.org/support/topic/response-code-bug">Thanks, @atimmer</a>.
+* Fixed Web to Lead picklist functionality.
+Thanks, <a href="http://d3vit.com/how-to-fix-gravity-forms-salesforce-plugin-picklist-multi-select/">Ryan Allen</a>!

 = 2.2.4.3 =
 * Fixed issue that should never have happened, but did: the "Gravity Forms Not Installed" message showed up for an user on the front-end of their site and prevented them from logging in.